sovoid/Friend.ly/README.md

 ### Cloud Setup with GitPod

 [Gitpod](https://www.gitpod.io/) can be used to develop Friend.ly in the cloud.
-Instructions are available in our [wiki](https://github.com/CircuitVerse/CircuitVerse/wiki/Development-on-Gitpod).
 All the commits, if any needs to be made to a branch using convention issue-<issue number on tracker>.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/AlQaholic007/Friend.ly)